tabarakMohammed/Flutter-offlineAuthPlugin/README.md

-# key guard manager For Android from 5.0 Lollipop version
+# key guard manager For Android from 5.0 Lollipop version and higher

 A new flutter plugin project. keyguard_manager_androaid for Local_auth